 What are the benefits of being active in pregnancy?

-- It will help you to sleep better
+- help you to sleep better

 Is it safe to exercise now I'm pregnant?

 Yes, if you are having a normal uncomplicated pregnancy it is safe to exercise.
 There are some situations that mean you need to take care about being active.
 If you have any serious medical conditions or health problems, or if you've had problems during a previous pregnancy, talk to your doctor or midwife about what activities are safe for you.
-If you have any bleeding from your vagina, you should also seek advice before exercising.
+If you have any bleeding from your vagina, you should also get advice before exercising.

 Find out more about when to be careful about being active in pregnancy.